Malolactic Fermentation in Champagne: Creaminess or Freshness?

 Practical Tasting Tips

-As an experienced taster, I recommend paying attention to these nuances:
+As someone who's spent time tasting at home, I recommend paying attention to these nuances:

-1. First impression: How soft or taut does the champagne feel?
+1. First impression: How soft or taut does the champagne seem?

 2. Mouthfeel: Creamy-round or crisp-mineral?